Tom Veivers: Cricket career

 Veivers was selected for the Test team the following season to make his debut against South Africa in the First Test in Brisbane, in which he scored 14 batting at number 8 and took 1/48.
 He was omitted for the third and fourth Tests, but managed to defy the South Africans with stubborn batting in the fifth Test in Sydney, salvaging a draw.
 He toured England in 1964, playing all Tests and scoring two half-centuries and three three-wicket hauls.
 He followed this with 2 more half-centuries and a career-best of 4/68 on the tour to India.
 While scoring 74 in Chennai he hit Bapu Nadkarni, often considered an unhittable bowler, for 3 sixes.

-He scored his Test best of 88 against Pakistan in Australia the following season but was unavailable to tour the West Indies in 1965 due to personal reasons.
+He scored his Test best of 88 against Pakistan in Australia the following season but was unavailable to tour the West Indies in 1965 for personal reasons.
 He had a difficult 1965-66 Ashes series back home against England, taking just four wickets and one half-century.
 He went on the 1966-67 tour of South Africa, which was his last international representation for Australia.
 He retired from first-class cricket the following year.

 His bowling was economical but not penetrative, with a Test average of over 40.
 He bowled one of the longest known bowling spells in Test cricket - 55 six-ball overs in England's innings of 611 at Old Trafford in 1964.
 Veivers bowled 75 of the last 80 overs delivered from the City end and finished with figures of 95.1-36-155-3.
 This is the highest number of balls bowled in an innings of a Test match by an Australian and included a single unbroken spell of 51 overs and one ball.
 Veivers was the non-striker when Simpson reached the 300 and, one Test later, when Fred Trueman took his 300th wicket by dismissing Neil Hawke.